Coronavirus Resource Hub

-Almost 1 year into the Pandemic we've learned a lot.
+Almost one year into the Pandemic, we've learned a lot.
 But there are still a lot of questions circulating around.
 Here are some of the common questions we still hear from gyms.

 The best place to find up-to-date information about indoor climbing gym operations during the COVID-19 pandemic is at the CWA's roadmap to reopening.
 You can find that at: reopening.climbingwallindustry.org